Rezilion/mi-x/README.md

 * Validate if exploitable to category of cves
 * Get the vulnerability description
 * Validate the host containers
 * Present the validation flow logic as a graph.

-An example flow graph:
+An example flow graph for CVE-2021-4034 (aka PwnKit):

 ![PWNKIT_Flow](https://user-images.githubusercontent.com/15197376/165183294-45482743-1c92-4b24-8477-812a62537c71.png)